-Interview on Confederation for BBC ‘ television series “Great American [Canadian] Railroad Journeys”, Winter of 2018.
+Interview on Confederation for BBC2 television series “Great American [Canadian] Railroad Journeys”, Season 3, Episode 8 “From Montreal to Ottawa“, Winter 2018 (see minute 19:45).

 Participation à “Le Canada d’hier à aujourd’hui”, Capsules d’histoire présentées au cours du Téléjournal de Radio Canada, 2017.

 With Tyler Owens, “Keith Spicer: Illustrated Maps of Humanitarian Travels in Asia, 1960”, CNHH Blog, 21 April 2017.